Kasikil/login_service/readme.md

 Start the virtual environment with this command in a terminal/command prompt: venv\Scripts\activate

+To make a new database migration based on the models: flask db migrate

+To upgrade the current database to the current database version: flask db upgrade

 Run the following command to start the service: flask run

 To run the unit tests, run: python -m unittest tests\tests.py